saverin0/Multitemporal-Satellite-Change-Detection/README.md

 # Multitemporal Satellite Change Detection

-A deep learning project for multitemporal satellite change detection using computer vision techniques and GPU acceleration.
+A deep learning project for multitemporal satellite change detection using computer vision and deep learning models, including U-Net and Random Forest, with GPU acceleration.

 ## Overview

 This project implements satellite image analysis algorithms to detect changes between satellite images taken at different times.
-The implementation focuses on identifying various types of changes such as urban development, deforestation, natural disasters, and other environmental modifications using deep learning approaches.
+The implementation focuses on identifying various types of changes such as urban development, deforestation, natural disasters, and other environmental modifications using deep learning and classical machine learning approaches.

 🔗 **[View the complete implementation on Kaggle](https://www.kaggle.com/code/saverino/multitemporal-satellite-change-detection)**